-At some point during the important 15 minutes before the San Diego DUI breath test, you have a slight burp, belch or regurgitation of gas that is relatively quiet.
+At some point during the important 15 minutes before the San Diego DUI breath test, you have a slight burp, belch or regurgitation of gas; or eat, drink, or smoke.

 Vomiting, burping, belching or regurgitation of gas within 15 minutes of test, and with no rinsing of mouth, or inadequate deprivation period before retest.